Themiyaa/Themiyaa/README.md

 - 👋 Hi, I’m @Themiyaa
-- 👀 I’m interested in DEVops
+- 👀 I’m interested in Full Stack
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me chanukavimukthi88@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: im a good photographer

 <!---
 Themiyaa/Themiyaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.